 Next, I combined my concoction of 1 part white paint to 1 part water in a five gallon bucket.
 Once mixed up, I transferred some to a handheld paint pail and up the ladder I went.

 Starting at the top and working my way down, I brushed the paint onto the bricks and the grout.
+(This brush is awesome!)
 I worked in small sections.
-After I let the paint soak in a bit, I wiped off the excess with an old rag, and moved onto the next section.
+After I let the paint soak in a bit, I wiped off the excess with an old rag and moved onto the next section.
 I repeated these steps until the fireplace was complete.
 This was a very messy process, but maybe my clumsiness is partly to blame.
 I did drop the paint pail once, as you can see in this picture.

 What do you think?
 I absolutely love the way the texture of the brick shows through the paint.
 One day, I am hoping to stain our mantel an ebony color to match the decor in the rest of the room.
 More on that later.